joegoggin/hyprland-virtual-desktop-manager/README.md

 The `move-window workspace` command moves the currently to a specific workspace associated with the currently focused monitor.
 This command expects an ordinal number corresponding to the workspace index, ranging from 1 up to the total number of workspaces assigned to that monitor (five by default).
-For example, running `hyprland-wm focus workspace 3` will move the window to the third workspace assigned to the active monitor.
+For example, running `hyprland-wm move-window workspace 3` will move the window to the third workspace assigned to the active monitor.